seanbreckenridge/my_feed/README.md

 - filter by tags
 - grab params from URL
 - activity graphs
+- clicking on item creates popup and displays text without wrapping?
 - cache images?

 `src/my_feed/` is installed into my global environment in case I ever want to use media_feed as a sort of 'normalized' version of history; installed as `pip install -e .`